cdk8s-team/cdk8s/rfc/helm-import.md

 * **Multiple values.schema.json**

   We are considering only the `values.schema.json` present at the root of the chart since helm by default looks for `values.yaml` at the root of the chart.
-I have seen multiple values.yaml files in a chart's sub-folders and these can have schema associate with them.
+I have seen multiple values.yaml files in a chart's sub-folders and these can have schema associated with them.

   We can combine all the schema files we find in a chart to one schema file and code generate on it.
 But there can be conflicts in doing this.